The CEC provides opportunities for community engagement, skill-building, collaboration, and knowledge sharing.

 - Need help with an upcoming presentation?

-- Have research that has practical implications for healthcare professionals, policymakers, educators, or other North Carolinians?
+- Have research that has practical implications for educators, impacted communities, or other North Carolinians?

 - Want to expand your understanding of community concerns?